sujithjay/sujithjay.github.io/_posts/2018-06-24-How-Conversations-on-StackOverflow-Teach-You.md

 *"IndexedSeq[_] (being backed by scala.collection.Vector) are horrifically inefficient, and we should replace that with a better IndexedSeq that's just backed by an Array."*

 The reviewer here is referring to a Collection class '*immutable.IndexedSeq*'.
-For those new to Scala, IndexedSeq is an interface which provides an Java Array-like API.
+For those new to Scala, _IndexedSeq_ is an interface which provides an Java Array-like API.
 And like any Java interface, it states this contract without constraints on the run-time of its operations.

-In other words, it defines methods like 'head()', 'next()', 'hasNext()' etc, but says nothing on how quick the implementation of these need to be.
-They could range from O(1) to O(N) in the various classes implementing the interface.
+In other words, it defines methods like '_head()_', '_next()_', '_hasNext()_' etc, but says nothing on how quick the implementation of these need to be.
+They could range from _O(1)_ to _O(N)_ in the various classes implementing the interface.
 The default implementation is backed by a Vector which uses a tree-like structure to perform these operations.
-So, definitely not O(1).
+So, definitely not _O(1)_.
 And that is the point the reviewer is trying to make.

 I was not aware of the nuances of IndexedSeq and set about in learning more about how it is implemented, and to find an Array-backed implementation.
-Although I learnt more and more about how IndexedSeq work, I was at a loss on how to implement an Array-backed implementation without copying the entire implementing class from scala.collections and making the relevant changes.
+Although I learnt more and more about how _IndexedSeq_ work, I was at a loss on how to implement an Array-backed implementation without copying the entire implementing class from scala.collections and making the relevant changes.

 As a resort of the final sorts, I posted a question on StackOverflow.
 A few people responded via comments and answers; each offering a different world-view.
 But, what amazed me as I read and responded to their comments and answers is how little I knew on the topic and on some allied topics; how an exercise which lasted less than a few hours (between me posting the question and the final acceptance of an appropriate answer) can be so enriching.